Updated July 30, 2021

 This warranty only applies to the original buyer of the LifeProof flooring and at the original installation site.
 The LifeProof vinyl flooring warranty is non-transferable.

-Yes, LifeProof vinyl flooring is an excellent choice for both residential and commercial settings.
+Yes, LifeProof vinyl floors are an excellent choice for both residential and commercial settings.
 This vinyl flooring is easy to install because it has a floating and interlocking installation type.
 What’s more, LifeProof is 100% waterproof so you can install the flooring in humid environments.

 LifeProof vinyl flooring is durable thanks to the thick wear layer made from ECB (enhanced ceramic beads).
 But let’s not forget about the authentic embossing on each vinyl plank.
 These finishes have a real hardwood floor aesthetic, so you can have the look of real hardwood floors at a fraction of the cost.

-Does LifeProof Vinyl Flooring Need A Vapor Barrier?
+Does LifeProof Vinyl Floors Need A Vapor Barrier?

 A vapor barrier is a piece of material used for damp-proofing your floors.
 The vapor barrier can be a sheet of plastic or foil to prevent water vapor from diffusing into the floor.
 Furthermore, this vapor barrier is typically 6mm polyfilm.